 - Select the Action (e.g., Create, Update, Delete, etc.) for each Entity (e.g., Account, Activity, Invoice, etc.) that should trigger webhook events.

 You are now subscribed to the webhook events represented by the Entity-Action combination, and when any of the actions occurs for an entity, the event is sent to the endpoint URL.

 Events are our way of letting you know when something important happens to your data.
 You can select what kind of events you want to receive and which ones you don't.
-Each module (i.e., entity) in Core supports the following event types (i.e., actions):
+The modules (entities) in CORE can support the following event types (actions):